Skip to main content

 Can you handle behavioral health parity billing requirements in Massachusetts?

 Yes.
 Massachusetts has some of the strongest behavioral health parity laws in the country.
-We ensure your behavioral health claims meet all parity-compliant coding and documentation standards, and we challenge improper denials that violate mental health and substance use parity protections.
+We verify your behavioral health claims meet all parity-compliant coding and documentation standards, and we challenge improper denials that violate mental health and substance use parity protections.

 Does MedPrecision support specialty billing for Massachusetts practices?